Financial Responsibility Requirements

 - Property damage $20,000

-2. The vehicle owner can show proof that a Surety Bond has been duly executed, by depositing cash or securities with DMV, or apply for and receive a self-insurance certificate from DMV.
+- The vehicle owner can show proof that a Surety Bond has been duly executed by depositing cash or securities with DMV or by applying for and receiving a self-insurance certificate from DMV.

 Note: If liability insurance coverage on a vehicle terminates or cancels during the registration period, the vehicle owner must either reinsure the vehicle, pay the uninsured motor vehicle fee or surrender the license plates to DMV.

-DMV monitors insurance coverage through our Insurance Verification Program.
+DMV monitors insurance coverage through the Insurance Verification Program.
 You can view insurance companies licensed to conduct business in Virginia.
 The Virginia Auto Insurance Consumer Guide contains additional insurance information.